-7. Patient safety and medical malpractice
+7. Patient Safety and Medical Malpractice

 Safety in medical care is increasingly drawing public attention almost in parallel with patients' awareness of their right.
-Japan has long considered been as non-litigious society but an alarming increase number of medical malpractice related litigations filed every suggests year rapidly occurring transformation both societal atmosphere and patients' attitude.
+Japan has long been considered as non-litigious society but an alarming increase of the number of medical malpractice related litigations filed every year suggests a rapidly occurring transformation of both societal atmosphere and patients'

+attitude.
 MHLW has long taken a "hands-off" stance about medical malpractice and negligence on the basis that they are basically civil disputes, which should be settled among concerned parties.
 However a series of serious accidents disclosed at major medical centers have prompted the government to intervene as a precautious measure.

-(1) Reporting system of medical errors/adverse events
+(1)Reporting system of medical errors/adverse events

-Effective in October 2002, the Medical Service Act was revised to require that all hospitals as well as clinics with inpatient take necessary precautionary measures including a guideline to secure safety, reporting system from employees about any potentially dangerous "near miss" cases in daily operation and training and monitoring about safety.
+Effective in October 2002, the Medical Service Act was revised to require that all hospitals as well as clinics with inpatient beds to take necessary precautionary measures including a guideline to secure safety, reporting system from employees about any potentially dangerous "near miss" cases in daily operation and training and monitoring about safety.
 Particularly, academic medical centers will be required to appoint a full-time "risk manager" both for prevention of accidents and taking appropriate actions in case any claims are brought up patients.